OPI Drip Dry Drops

 The term "SNS nails" has been floating around for some time now.
-SNS nails aren't new but not a whole lot of people know exactly what they are or understand the hype.
+And while SNS nails aren't new not a whole lot of people know exactly what they are or understand what the hype is about.

 SNS nails are cheaper, better for your natural nails and don't require the use of a UV light, so we can understand why they have become a booming trend.

 They're completely different to acrylic nails, shellac nails, and gel nails.
 In fact, I'd go as far as to say they are the furthest thing from them.

 Keep reading to see your SNS nails questions answered - or skip the reading a book an SNS nails appointment.

 SNS stands for Signature Nail Systems.
 It's a powder dipping system accompanied by a brush-on, gel-based polish.
 The nail technician will apply the polish to your nail, dip it in the powder and repeat the process.

 SNS comes in an array of whites, pinks and hundreds of other fun colours.
 SNS consists of the organic chemicals Benzoyl Peroxide, Titanium Dioxide, and Acrylic Ester Polymer.
 These work to lengthen and add strength to your nails rather than wear them down.